MrVibez-1/TOM-BOT/README.md

-# TOM-BOT
+# Python-Disord-Bot
- This is a discord bot created with python using nextcord.
+ This is a bot that will be created in python, I will be learning how to code along the way.